-FamilyLife Couples Studies follow a format.
-Although this format may vary slightly from session to session, you should familiarize yourself with the basic format so that you are aware of the purpose of each segment of the study.
+Most FamilyLife small-group studies (HomeBuilders and Art of Marriage Connect) follow a format.
+Although this format may vary slightly, you should familiarize yourself with the basic format.
 The following outline gives a quick look at how the sessions are structured.